 OSSO’s Board of Directors hired a General Manager with a designation as both a Chartered Accountant and a Certified Human Resource Leader to take over from the former Executive Director.

 Under this new leadership, the finance team has prioritized strengthening financial controls and reconciliation processes.
-Despite challenges, the finance team demonstrated resilience and focus, working to enhance accuracy, timeliness, clarity, and usefulness of the financial services and reporting they provide to OSSO’s clients
+Despite challenges, the finance team demonstrated resilience and focus, working to enhance accuracy, timeliness, clarity, and usefulness of the financial services and reporting they provide to OSSO’s clients.

 Human Resources